 Protecting the Vulnerable is our service for local authorities, healthcare trusts, solicitors and members of the public, helping them keep safe the personal details of vulnerable people in their care who may be targeted by fraudsters.

 Sadly, fraudsters can and do target vulnerable members of our society.
 They exploit their circumstances for financial gain by opening new bank accounts, taking out loans, setting up and spending on credit cards or committing to expensive mobile phone contracts.

 If these vulnerable individuals’ details are fraudulently misused, then they may be exposed to financial losses or liabilities, and potentially being labelled as a fraudster when contracts are not honoured.
 It can also cause significant distress for vulnerable individuals and those caring for them.

 Our free Protecting the Vulnerable service can help prevent that distress.
 We work with public bodies to securely house details of their vulnerable clients (for example, where the local authority or carer acts as a Deputy or Appointee in terms of managing their financial affairs) in our National Fraud Database.

-If one of our member organisations receives an application for a product or service in the registered person’s name and they search Cifas’ database, they will get an alert informing them of the individuals’ vulnerable status.
+If one of our member organisations receives an application for a financial product or service in the registered person’s name and they search Cifas’ database, they will get an alert informing them of the individuals’ vulnerable status.
 The application is then automatically declined, and any fraud prevented.

 Protecting the Vulnerable helps a local authority or relevant care body or individual protect the adults they have responsibility for from coming to any financial harm.
 The service also helps to protect vulnerable individuals from their own actions – such as applying for products or services without fully understanding the financial consequences.

 If you are interested in participating in the scheme or would like more information please contact us.